 In 1858 Henry Newton withdrew from the firm, which was renamed Lighte & Bradburys.
 By 1864 both Bradburys had split from Lighte, and William B. Bradbury formed his own firm with "mastercraftsman Freeborn G. Smith" (quoting Nancy Groce, Musical Instrument Makers of New York, Pendragon Press, 1991).
 When Bradbury died in 1868, Freeborn G. Smith took over the William Bradbury Piano Co. and continued to produce the Bradbury pianos.
 The Antique Piano Shop says that the Bradbury Piano Co. stayed in business until about 1950.

-This ad for F. C. Lighte appeared along the bottom of pages in Lain's Brooklyn City Directory.
-It dates from 1866, when he continued in business for himself at 421 Broome St.
+This ad for F. C. Lighte & Co. appeared in Gopsill's Newark City Directory.
+It dates from 1867, when F. C. Lighte & Co. consisted of F. C. Lighte and Louis Ernst at 421 Broome St.

 This ad for the Bradbury Piano dates from 1869.
 The company was F. G. Smith & Co., "successors to Wm.
 B. Bradbury," and they were located at 427 Broome St.